zowe/docs-site/docs/user-guide/cli-installcli.md

 # Installing Zowe CLI

-Install Zowe CLI forward-development version on your computer.
+Install Zowe CLI active-development version on your computer.
 You can learn about new CLI features in the [Release notes](../getting-started/summaryofchanges.md) or read about overall CLI functionality in the [Zowe overview](../getting-started/overview.md).
 If you are familiar with command-line tools and want to get started using Zowe CLI quickly, see [Zowe CLI quick start](../getting-started/cli-getting-started.md)

 **Important!** These instructions apply to the forward development (@latest) branch of the CLI, which accepts breaking changes.
 If you want stable features and bug fixes, refer to the stable Zowe release documentation (@lts-incremental).